top of page

 Ostensible (adj.) — outwardly appearing as such; pretended (e.g., an ostensible cheerfulness concealing sadness)

-Paraph (adj.) — a flourish made after a signature, as in a document, originally as a precaution against forgery
+Paraph (n.) — a flourish made after a signature, as in a document, originally as a precaution against forgery

 Pernicious (adj.) — having a harmful effect, especially in a gradual or subtle way